National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 increased risk of politicising community support for a national war effort, to the detriment of national unity, and particularly in undermining the reciprocal citizenship obligations of all Australians to the men and women we commit as a nation (and as a democracy) to military action on behalf of us all.

-Lessons from the national service schemes of the 1950s and 1960s
+Lessons from the military national service schemes of the 1950s and 1960s

 The lessons of the universal national service scheme of the 1950s and the selective scheme of the 1960s remain largely relevant to Australia’s present strategic situation.
 As do other subsequent developments in Australia's strategic security setting, demographics and society.

-From the national strategic security or military operational viewpoints, universal or even selective national service makes little sense unless very large numbers are required quickly and equitably at a time of significant force expansion.
+From the national strategic security or military operational viewpoints, universal or even selective military conscription makes little sense unless very large numbers are required quickly and equitably at a time of significant force expansion.

 Our current strategic situation, although increasingly uncertain, is not one of those times.
 However, the option of national service should always be retained in case our strategic circumstances (including longer-term national demographic profiles) deteriorate markedly.

-There would also now be demographic, equity and work-health and safety impacts on a contemporary national service scheme.
+There would also now be demographic, equity and work-health and safety impacts on any contemporary military or civil national service scheme.

 There are less 18-25 year olds as a percentage of the population than there were in the 1960s and 1970s.
 Many more of them are going on to tertiary education or training (the percentage has increased from 27 to 50 per cent over the last 25 years).